 VPAT 2.5 WCAG | Web Content Accessibility Guidelines | Strictly adheres to WCAG 2.1 criteria, used for general web accessibility. |

-Preparing to Write the Accessibility Conformance Report (ACR)
+Preparing to Create the Accessibility Conformance Report (ACR)

 - When the ACR enters the design, development, and procurement process.